ezaruba/notonlyowner/content/ethereum/ethernaut/token.md

 Title: Solving OpenZeppelin's Ethernaut CTF - Token
-Date: 2018-06-10 22:00
+Date: 2018-06-10
 Tags: ethereum, solidity, ctf, smart contracts
-Category: Ethereum
-Slug: solving-zeppelin-ethernaut-ctf-token
+Slug: token-challenge-solution
-Summary: Sixth post of a series in which we tackle the challenges in the [Ethernaut CTF by OpenZeppelin](https://ethernaut.zeppelin.solutions/){:target="_blank",:rel="noopener"}.
+Summary: Sixth post of a series in which we tackle the challenges in the [Ethernaut CTF by OpenZeppelin](https://ethernaut.openzeppelin.com/){:target="_blank",:rel="noopener"}.
 In Token, we hack a basic token contract and manage our way to earn a huge amount of ethers.

 ## Introduction
-The [Token contract](https://ethernaut.zeppelin.solutions/level/0x6545df87f57d21cb096a0bfcc53a70464d062512){:rel="noopener"} simulates a basic token built on the Ethereum blockchain.
+The [Token contract](https://ethernaut.openzeppelin.com/level/0x6545df87f57d21cb096a0bfcc53a70464d062512){:rel="noopener"} simulates a basic token built on the Ethereum blockchain.
 It is not a full [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard), but hey, you gotta start somewhere.
 Our main goal is to 'steal' as many tokens as we can from the contract, so let's dive right into it.

 ## The Token contract
 The contract is deployed with some initial supply of tokens, as you can see in its constructor.
 That initial supply is both set as the total supply of tokens and saved as the balance of the contract's deployer.